 From 2005-2008, she was the Associate Dean for GME for University of Pennsylvania Health System.
 In that role, she had operational responsibility for all policies and procedures related to the training of over 1000 residents and fellows in 68 UPHS sponsored training programs.

 In 2008, she assumed the role of Vice Dean for Faculty Affairs for the Perelman School of Medicine.
 In that role, she has oversight for faculty policies and procedures.
-In 2016, her role expanded to Vice Dean for Academic Affairs and now includes oversight of Penn’s academic partnerships and strategic communications.
+In 2016, her role expanded to Senior Vice Dean for Academic Affairs and now includes oversight of Penn’s academic partnerships and strategic communications.

 On a national level, Dr. Bellini is an active member of the Alliance of Academic Internal Medicine (AAIM) where she served as inaugural Chair of the Board.
 Previously, she held the positions of Treasurer and President of the Association for Program Directors in Internal Medicine.
 Currently, she chairs the AAIM Innovations Committee.
 She also chairs the Committee on Faculty Identity for the AAMC and is a member of their national GME task force.
 Additionally, she has served on several key committees for the Accreditation Council for Graduate Medical Education, using much of her research and administrative experience to influence national policy regarding graduate medical education.
 She was also a member of the Institute of Medicine's committee on Conflict of Interest, which has had a major impact on professional conduct within the academic community.

 Dr. Bellini has won numerous teaching awards including the Penn Pearls Teaching Award, the Maurice Attie and Donna McCurdy Teaching Awards, the Robert Dunning Dripps Award for Excellence in Graduate Medical Education, and the University-wide Lindback award for excellence in teaching.